IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 Volume group configuration is only supported for use with IBM Spectrum Virtualize family storage systems.

+The following limitations apply when using volume groups:

-In addition, PersistentVolumeClaims (PVCs) can only be defined inside volume groups in the following ways:
+- PersistentVolumeClaims (PVCs) can only be defined inside volume groups in the following ways:
     - Defined within a StorageClass
     - Defined within a PVC, using the volume group key

-PVCs that already belong to a StorageClass with a defined volume group cannot be added to a VolumeGroup object.
+- PVCs that already belong to a StorageClass with a defined volume group cannot be added to a VolumeGroup object.
+- Volume groups must be empty in order to be deleted.

 ## Volume replication limitations